troyhite/splitbrain-multisite-apphosting-firewall/readme.md

 >   How similar or different are they to what's in this article?

 ## Considerations

-> REQUIRED STATEMENT: Include the following statement to introduce this section:

 These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that can be used to improve the quality of a workload.
 For more information, see [Microsoft Azure Well-Architected Framework](/azure/architecture/framework).